flegelleicht/learning-pwa-ios/mehrmalist/README.md

 # Mehrmalist

+> “Everything worth doing is worth doing again”.

+And that’s especially true for anything that requires a to-do list 😄

 ## Usage

+1. See available list templates **Templates**
-1. Click on template from the list under **Templates** to make a new list from that template
+	* Use ❏ next to a template to make a new list from that template
+	* Use ⊕ at the top to create a new template
 2. Select a list from the lists under **Lists** to see its items
 3. Click on an item from the list to mark it as _done_.
 It will disappear from the list.